Lake Crescent: History

+Scientists have found evidence of four very large landslides entering Lake Crescent between about 5,200 BCE and about 1,100 BCE.
+In the c.
+1,100 BCE event, an earthquake triggered the 7,200,000 m3 Sledgehammer Point Rockslide, which fell from Mount Storm King and entered waters at least 140 m deep, generating a megatsunami with an estimated maximum run-up height of 82 to 104 m.

 It is not certain whether the lake was named for its crescent shape or for its proximity to Crescent Bay, which was named by Henry Kellett in 1846.
-In 1849 two British–Canadian fur trappers, John Sutherland and John Everett forged inland from Crescent Bay.
+In 1849 two British–Canadian fur trappers, John Sutherland and John Everett, forged inland from Crescent Bay.
 The two lakes they found became known as Lake Sutherland and Everett Lake.
 Later, Everett Lake was renamed Lake Crescent.
 It has also been known as Big Lake and Elk Lake.

 In 1890, while the Port Crescent Improvement Company was promoting its townsite near the lake, M.J.
 Carrigan started the Port Crescent Leader to help boost the town.
 He wrote of the beautiful lake, which he called Lake Crescent, and the name soon became well-established.

 The lake was included in the Olympic Forest Reserve in 1897, designated as a recreation area in 1921, and finally included in Olympic National Park in 1938.

 Notable incidents

 In 1929, Russell and Blanch Warren disappeared while driving in the vicinity of Lake Crescent.
 Their whereabouts remained unknown until 2002 when their 1927 Chevrolet automobile was found over 160 ft beneath the surface of Lake Crescent.

-Also, in 1937, a waitress named Hallie Illingworth went missing and was found three years later by local fishermen.
-She was apparently weighted down, and over time her restraints had decayed, allowing her corpse to float to the surface.
-The corpse was completely preserved by the near-freezing lake temperature.
-Her skin had turned into a substance described as "ivory soap," which was caused by minerals in the lake water interacting with Illingworth's body fat in a process called saponification.
-Her husband, Montgomery J. "Monty" Illingworth, was later convicted of the murder.
-He served nine years in prison until he was paroled in 1951.
+In 1937, a waitress named Hallie Illingworth went missing and was found three years later by local fishermen.
+She was apparently weighted down, and with time her restraints decayed, allowing her body to float to the surface.
+The corpse was well preserved by the near-freezing lake temperature.
+Her skin had turned into a substance described as "ivory soap", which was caused by minerals in the lake water interacting with body fat in a process called saponification.
+Her husband, Montgomery J. "Monty" Illingworth, was later convicted of her murder.
+He served nine years in prison and was paroled in 1951.